FlorianBx/karabiner-config/README.md

 ## Configuration Structure

-The configuration includes two identical profiles with optimized settings for ISO keyboard layout and low-latency response times.
+The configuration includes optimized rules with settings for ISO keyboard layout and low-latency response times.

+### Timing Thresholds
+- **Hyper Mode**: 150ms for activation/deactivation
+- **Git Mode**: 200ms for activation by holding 'g'